ana-albergaria/LAPR2-ISEP/docs/SprintB/US_3/US3_RegisterClient.md

             new Client("", "1234567890", d1, "Male", "1234567890", "alex@gmail.com", "Alex", "12345678901");
     }

-**Test 3:** Check if it is not possible to create a Client with each attribute's lenght criteria.
+**Test 3:** Check if it is not possible to create a Client with each attribute's lenght not following the specified criteria.
 >* **AC2:** The Citizen Card must have 16 digit number;
 >* **AC3:** The NHS number must have 10 digit;
 >* **AC4:** The TIN number must have 10 digit;